pippinmole/Illusive/README.md

 ### Authorization

 Some of the requests require account authorization.
 Thankfully, Illusive offers an secret JWT API token which can be used to identify a user.
+It can be found under the Account section of the forum.
 If you are using one of the tools suggested above, you can add the authorization header as so:

  [![Image from Gyazo](https://i.gyazo.com/feb34909d5b11f4cae8b008744c3ebe1.gif)](https://gyazo.com/feb34909d5b11f4cae8b008744c3ebe1)

- If you need to add your API token as a header elsewhere, simply use the dictionary key-value pair:
+If you are using the API token elsewhere, simply use the dictionary key-value pair in your header (you may be required to explicitly state the request format is in JSON):

  ```
-    "Authorization: Bearer <api token>"
+    "Authorization: Bearer <api token>",
+    "Content-Type: application/json"
 ```

 ## Contributing